gaurishankar007/flutter_sliding_toast/README.md

 ## 🎯 Features

+- Show sliding and popup toasts, modify animation behaviors
-- Change toast's sliding directions and alignment positions
+- Change toast's alignment positions and sliding directions
-- Define sliding and display duration, max height and width, padding
+- Define animation and display duration, max height and width, padding
 - Set title, leading, trailing widgets and disable the progressbar
 - Use glassmorphism design or default success and error toast
 - Dismiss the toast by sliding it horizontally or vertically